 If you choose to smoke pure crystal DMT, it is advised to prepare your lungs by performing breathing exercises for a few minutes.
 Massaging your chest and thymus area while breathing in and out as much as possible should help.
 You will achieve the best results if you manage to smoke the entire dose of DMT in one long hit.
 However, with the harsh smoke being difficult to hold down, it will probably take you a few times to refine your technique.

 Assuming proper technique, the quantity of DMT you should use is as follows: less than 20mg is considered a low dose, 20-35mg a standard one, and anything above 35mg a strong dose.
-If smoking through a crack pipe/water bong, remember that a significant amount of DMT may get lost in the process due to various factors such as condensation, overcooking, or shallow inhalation, so you may need more than cited in these recommendations.
+If smoking through a dry pipe or bong, remember that a significant amount of DMT may get lost in the process due to various factors such as condensation, overcooking, or shallow inhalation, so you may need more than cited in these recommendations.
 However, it’s always best to start with lower doses (10-15mg) and gauge your tolerance as you refine your technique.

 The actual smoking procedure goes like this: